G-ram/NoteRipper/README.md

 #NoteRipper

-NoteRipper rips Sparknotes from the site and formats them, removing adds and making it easier to print them out.
+NoteRipper rips Sparknotes from the site and formats them, removing adds and making it easier to print them out and save them.

 #Setup and Use
 The .jar file should not be moved from the folder.
 Simply click on it and wait for it to launch.
 Navigate to the "contents" page of a book on the Sparknotes site (Ex: [Lord of the Rings](http://www.sparknotes.com/film/lordoftherings/)) and copy and paste url into program's url field.
 Then click generate.
 Formatting may not be entirely correct.